p-lr/TrekMe/Readme.md

 <img src="doc/tuto/bali.jpg" width="300">
 </p>

-This creates a zip file (which we call archive) inside the `trekadvisor/archives` folder of your device's SD card.
+This creates a zip file (which we call archive) inside the `trekme/archives` folder of your device's SD card.
 To use someone else's archive:
-1. Copy the zip file inside the `trekadvisor` folder or any of its subdirectories
+1. Copy the zip file inside the `trekme` folder or any of its subdirectories
 2. Menu > Import
 3. Click the import button of the archive of your choice